A talent pool can have a make-or-break effect on companies, especially during a labor shortage.

 - Fill difficult positions

-- Improve diversity initiatives
+- Improve diversity and inclusion recruitment practices

 - Develop workforce planning